Student Support

 Students, parents and teachers are also supported by our:

-• Student Support Executive who focuses on developing teacher and student relationships, supporting students at risk and liaising with providers to offer students alternative programs.
+• Student Engagement Executives focus on developing teacher and student relationships, supporting students at risk and liaising with providers to offer students alternative programs.

 • Year Coordinators who work with students each year to support their learning and relationships throughout their high school years.

-• School Psychologists who work closely with parents, teachers and students to address significant learning, family and mental health issues which impact on a student's abilities to participate in learning.
-Click here for a letter from the school psychologist for advice to parents about accessing emotional support for students.
+• School Psychologist who work closely with parents, teachers and students to address significant learning, family and mental health issues which impact on a student's abilities to participate in learning.

-• Youth Support Worker who is an advocate for young people and is available to listen and give support and advice.
+• Youth Support Workers who are an advocate for young people and are available to listen and give support and advice.

 • Menslink Counsellor provides counselling support to young men.